Messi-Q/Smart-Contract-Dataset/README.md

     ```

 For instance, the value of _block.timestamp_ is assigned to variable _time_  (line 6), while the variable _time_
-is called in the require statement (line 7).
+is assigned in the require statement (line 7).
 Therefore, we mark that the function _withdrawal_ does not exist the
 timestamp dependency vulnerability, i.e., label = 0.

-### TimestampContaminate
+### timestampContaminate

-case 1：当条件语句的控制内容涉及函数的返回值，此时，认定该合约存在时间戳依赖漏洞(标签为1)。
+case 1：When the control content of the conditional statement(e.g. _if_ and _while_) involves the return value of the function,
+we label the corresponding function exists the timestamp dependency vulnerability.

     ```
         1.contract CrowdsaleExt {